confluentinc/csid-jms-bridge/jms-bridge-perf/README.md

 # Performance Testing

 This module is dedicated to the performance testing of the JMS Bridge.
+In order to do the performance testing the csid-jms-bridge repository must be cloned to your workstation.

+`git@github.com:confluentinc/csid-jms-bridge.git`

 ## Workstation
 The following software is required to be installed on your workstation to execute the tests: